Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_questions.md

     print("Bot: I'm not sure how to answer that yet.
 Try asking something else!")
 ```

-## ✨ Magic Moment
-Your chatbot can now answer lots of different questions!

-## 💡 Important Things to Remember
+## Remember
 - Each `elif` checks for a different question
-- Questions should be exact matches (for now)
+- Questions should be exact matches
-- You can add as many questions as you want
+- Add as many questions as you want
-- The `else` handles unknown questions gracefully

-## 🎨 Try This Next!
+## Try This
-Add more questions like "what is your favorite color" or "where do you live"!

-## 🤔 Stuck?
-Check This!
+Add more questions!

+## If Stuck
-- **Bot doesn't understand?** Make sure you type the question exactly
+- Type the question exactly
-- **Want more questions?** Just add more `elif` blocks!
+- Add more `elif` blocks
-- **Tired of exact matching?** We'll improve this in the next lesson!

-## 🌟 Show Your Parents!
-"Look!
-My chatbot can answer questions now - it's getting smarter!"

-You just unlocked the **Question Answering Bot** superpower! ⭐
+You did it! ⭐